March 19, 2026 -

-For 23 years, Rabbi Andrew has been the heart and spiritual leader of our congregation.
-Through his vision, dedication, and compassionate guidance, Ramat Shalom Beth Israel has grown and thrived – becoming the dynamic, inclusive, and deeply connected community it is today.
+For more than 23 years, Rabbi Andrew Jacobs has been the heart and spiritual leader of Ramat Shalom Beth Israel.
+Through his vision, dedication, and compassionate guidance, the congregation has grown and flourished into the dynamic, inclusive, and deeply connected community it is today.

 Rabbi Cheryl is passionate about building meaningful connections and fostering a vibrant, welcoming Jewish community.
 She oversees Ramat Shalom Beth Israel’s educational programs, membership, and programming, always striving to create experiences that bring people closer to Judaism and to one another.
 Her leadership is rooted in deep compassion, inclusivity, and a commitment to lifelong Jewish learning.